Turning into the driveway of the serene, treelined 1,100 acre property, one might not guess the humble beginnings of Camp Allen...

 In the 1930s, with the constant blooming of the summer camp ministry, Camp Allen had a platform to offer even more to its community.
 Development began at Trinity Bay to make the site ideal for hosting not just campers, but anyone for retreats, conferences, and meetings.
 It was then that the Clergy Conference began to meet at Camp Allen, which still meets annually to this day.
 Meanwhile, summer camp continued to flourish, hosting more and more children each summer.

 In the 1950s Camp Allen continued to grow.
 Facilities expanded and summer camp became more and more innovative.
-Campers came from all around Texas came to experience folk dancing, crafts, masquerade parties, treasure hunts, drama, singing, crabbing, baseball, archery, tennis, and swimming.
-They woke up to Morning Prayer and celebrated with “Canteen” every Thursday night, a tradition still held at summer camp today.
+Campers came from all around Texas to experience folk dancing, crafts, masquerade parties, treasure hunts, drama, singing, crabbing, baseball, archery, tennis, and swimming.
+They woke up to Morning Prayer and celebrated with Canteen every Thursday night, a tradition still held at summer camp today.
 At this time, the registration fee for 2 weeks at camp was only $30.

 Camp Allen has traversed over 150 miles and 100 years to reach where it is today.
-With a journey from 10 to 1,100 acres, 1 to 88 full time employees, and receiving gifted land to operating on a 6.7 million dollar budget, the Camp Allen family is most proud and thankful for the lives transformed by God because of the ministry of this special place.
+With a journey from 10 to 1,100 acres, 1 to 100 full time employees, and receiving gifted land to operating on a 7.9 million dollar budget, the Camp Allen family is most proud and thankful for the lives transformed by God because of the ministry of this special place.